DgFutureLab/tekrice/README.md

 Let’s deploy a saboten on the DG roof.
 If range is a problem we can leave the edge node of Dave’s desk, or Hector can sneak it into Hayashisans office next time he has a meeting there.

+###Backend
-###Backend - Use Satoyama API.
+Use Satoyama API.
 It’s more or less ready for what we need.

 ###Edge node improments

-  1. Still some stability issues that are buggering the hell out of me
+- Still some stability issues that are buggering the hell out of me

-  2. Fuck the admins and let’s get a 3G shield.
+- Fuck the admins and let’s get a 3G shield.
 We’ll need it for deployment anyway.

-Sensor nodes
+### Sensor nodes

-  1. Figure out how use the PCF2127AT to do local timestamping
+- Figure out how use the PCF2127AT to do local timestamping
-  2. Decrease transmission interval
+- Decrease transmission interval
-  3. Power management - sleep between transmitting
+- Power management - sleep between transmitting

-Release the system into the wild
+### Release the system into the wild

-  1. Saboten nodes
-  2.
-    1. Battery lifetime of saboten with solar panel
+- Test battery lifetime of saboten with solar panel
-  3. Decide location for edge node
+- Decide location for edge node
-  4.
-    1. Requires access to power grid
+-- Requires access to power grid